parryc/thevoid/templates/leflan/language_azeri.md

 ## Non-Past (-An)

 It is formed by appending `-An` to the verb root and corresponds roughly with the English gerund, ex. "to write" → "writing".
 Thus, `yazmaq:to write` → `yazan:(who is) writing`.
 "The head noun in a participle phrase comes at the end and all words modifying this noun procede it."<cite>[EA, 246](#ea)</cite> Compare `gələn qonaq:the guest who is coming` and `qonaq gələn:she is coming as a guest` (`qonaq gəlmək:to come as a guest`).
 Sometimes the head noun is omitted and the participle functions as the noun.
 For example, <ex>_mənə məktub yazanı tanımıram_ ⧸ I don't know (the person) who wrote the letter to me</ex>.

+This participle can be negated with `-mA`, such as in `gəlməyən:the one who isn't coming`.
+Note that _y_ here is used to separate between the ending vowel of the negative marker and the suffix.

 --EX--
 Amərikadan gələn qonaq...